Dachoka/gallery/README.md

 This repository contains code for a python web application for viewing and uploading images.
 ## Authored by Machoka Daisy
 ## Description
 This is a website for viewing and uploading images.
-A user can also search for images based on category or location
+A user can also search for images based on category or location.
+A user can also copy image links to share with others.
 ## Setup instructions
 * Visit https://photoblast190.herokuapp.com/ to interact with the web app
 * Install python